 Ask questions…you have no idea until you ask.
 It may sound elementary, yet would your significant other have said yes to a date if you hadn’t asked?

 Who better to ask for recommendations than friends and family?
 Who do they confide in when it comes to insurance and why?

 Don’t be hesitant to interview an insurance agent prior to working with them.
 Ask questions…

 - How long have you been in business?

-- Do you have an area you specialize in?
+- Does he/she have an area they specialize in?

 - How do I file a claim (in the event I have one)?